 - Kabobs – The flavor of this veggie pairs nicely with grilled chicken kabobs or lamb kofta kebab.

-- More Grilled Veggies – Grilled broccoli, grilled asparagus, and cabbage steaks are all very easy to prepare.
+- More Grilled Veggies – Grill broccoli, asparagus, and cabbage steaks along with your eggplant.

 More Easy Eggplant Recipes

 If you like eggplant prepared this way, try these easy eggplant dishes too!

 This grilled eggplant recipe is perfectly tender and caramelized!
 Learn how to make eggplant on the grill, the quick and easy way.

 Like this video?
 Subscribe to my YouTube cooking channel for healthy recipes!